curedao/docs/README.md

 * ICD-10
 * Open mHealth

-#### Raw Data and Files Storage
+#### Raw Data and File Storage

-To preserve originality in case of data processing errors or protocol changes the ingested raw files like CSV files, PDF reports, and the raw API responses are stored separately in a binary data and file storage system.
+To preserve originality, in the case of data processing errors or protocol changes, the ingested raw files like CSV files, PDF files, and the raw API responses, are stored separately in a binary data and file storage system.
-Data will be encrypted and stored in its raw format in flat files on a secure cloud provider defined in the framework instance platform settings.
+Data is encrypted and stored in its raw format, in flat files, on a secure cloud provider, defined in the framework instance platform settings.

 #### Data Mapping

-To make the standardized structured storage of health data and the envisioned queries possible, the data has to be ingested from files or API requests and mapped from many different standards and proprietary formats into a standard schema.
+Makes the standardized structured storage of health data and the envisioned queries possible.
+The data is ingested from files or API requests and mapped from many standards and proprietary formats into a standard schema.

 #### Data Validation

-The data validation middleware will validate the data before it is stored in the time-series database.
+The data validation middleware validates the data before it is stored in the time-series database.

 #### Reference Data Definitions

-Mapping data from different formats into one standardized format suitable for a analysis requires a reference database with tables of definitions and descriptions to be used by the data mappers and by the API for displaying this information in applications.
+To map data from different formats into a standardized one, which is suitable for analysis, requires a reference database with tables of definitions and descriptions for the data mappers and by the API for displaying it in applications.
-The includes biomarkers, health-related variables of any kind, interventions, therapies, outcomes, conditions, etc.
+They include biomarkers, health-related variables, interventions, therapies, outcomes, conditions, etc.
 Examples of reference databases include LOINC, RXNORM, and ICD-10.

 ##### Units of Measurement

-The Unified Code for Units of Measure (UCUM) system will be used to include all units of measures being contemporarily used in international science.
-The full list of units of measure is available [here](reference-databases/units/ucum_units_of_measure.csv).
+The Unified Code for Units of Measure (UCUM) system is used to include all units of measures in international science.

 #### Time Series Data Storage

-After validation and mapping, the data will be stored in a standardized and structured time-series database.
+After validation and mapping, the data is stored in a standardized and structured time-series database.

 #### Data Ownership

-Data should be owned by the individual who generated it.
+Data is owned by the individual who generated it, throughout the entire data life-cycle.
-It should remain under their control throughout the entire data life-cycle from generation to deletion.
-The data owner shall have the unrestricted ability to manage their digital health identity.

-Ownership management functionalities will allow the individual to manage their data and access control settings for sharing purposes.
+Ownership management functionalities allow individuals to manage their data and access control settings for sharing purposes.

-It will allow them to:
+It allows them to:

-* View and Access their data
+* View and access their data
-* View the OAuth clients with access to the data
+* View the OAuth clients.
 * Modify read/write permissions for specific OAuth clients
-* Restrict data access to specific users, groups, researchers, or applications
+* Restrict data access to specific users, groups, researchers, and applications
 * Restrict data access to specific data categories, types, and markers
 * Restrict time and expiration of data access
 * Configure security measures such as encryption or 2-factor authentication
-* Overview of statistics of data (amount, averages, sources, etc..)
+* Overview of statistics of data
-* Export stored data or the original files
+* Export stored data or original files
 * Delete data

-This feature can be used by user-centered applications and dashboards for personal health management, for data sharing with care providers, research, or for participation in trials.
+This feature can be used by user-centered applications and dashboards for personal health management, data sharing with healthcare providers, participation in trials, and research.

 #### Data Compensation

-Health data is a sensitive and valuable commodity.Therefore the handling of the data alongside its attached value is proposed to be built natively into the core.
+The handling of the data alongside its attached value is built natively into the platform.
-Value stream management functionalities will allow the exchange from data against tokenized value assets in different scenarios.
+Value stream management functionalities allow the exchange of data for value assets.

-It will allow:
+It allows them to:

-* Individuals to share data and receive defined compensation
+* Individuals to share data and receive compensation
-* Groups create and attach insights from grouped data sets to values and exchange to buyers against value assets
+* Groups to sell insights for value assets
-* Researchers apply, formulate and visualize values of data sets
+* Researchers to apply, formulate, and visualize the value of data sets
-* Connect data to value in general for administration purposes
+* Value data for administration purposes
-* Applications to create a value-based feedback loop for research or behavioral outcomes
+* Create a value-based feedback loop for research or behavioral outcomes

 Data Value Scenarios: